csiro-robotics/iSICE/README.md

         └── classN
 ```

-3. for finetuning our iSICE model modify the fields in fine-tune.sh script
+3. for finetuning our iSICE model modify the fields in train_iSICE_model.sh script